shareup/build_release/README.md

-# Build Release builds a release tar through a docker container
+# ReleaseBuild is a mix task which builds a release tar through a docker container

 A mix task to build a release in a linux container and then copy it out to the project's path on the host machine.